Silence is golden as "The Artist" scoops 7 BAFTAs

 "I'm so proud that Brad Pitt pronounced my name so well," said Michel Hazanavicius, the film's director, as he accepted his award from the Hollywood heart-throb.

 The film's star, Jean Dujardin, was a surprise winner in the leading actor category.
-George Clooney had been the bookmakers' favorite for his part as a man steering his family through troubled times while his wife is in a coma in "The Descendants."
+George Clooney had been the bookmakers' favourite for his part as a man steering his family through troubled times while his wife is in a coma in "The Descendants".

 "SOMETHING REAL" ABOUT MRS THATCHER

-Peter Straughan, who created the script from a classic John Le Carre novel, brought both humor and emotion to the ceremony in his acceptance speech.
+Peter Straughan, who created the script from a classic John Le Carre novel, brought both humour and emotion to the ceremony in his acceptance speech.

 "I'd just like to thank The Artist for not being adapted from a book," he said to laughter from the audience.